| |

 the past participle form

-verbs, this form is the same as the past
+For regular verbs, this form is the same as the

-may be the same as the base form and / or the
+participle may be the same as the base form and / or

 |